12 Home Office Remodel Designs To Spark Ideas

-(Above) Erin and Chris’ home office
+(Above) Sally and Aaron’s home office remodel

 A separate office wasn’t in the cards for Laura and Randy, but they found a solution: a kitchen desk niche.
 It’s right off the main kitchen area and matches the rest of the white cabinetry.
 Bold, patterned wallpaper gives the desk a sense of separation from the rest of the kitchen, too.

 If you have a spare bedroom, you can turn it—or just a part of it—into a beautiful workspace like the homeowners below.
 Bedrooms usually have good lighting, natural or overhead lights.
-Closet space can also be used for extra work materials or storage.

 Having a work-from-home space was essential for first-time renovators Maria and Eric.
 They planned to include a home office in their 850-square-foot, two-bedroom apartment in Woodside, Queens.
 The couple worked with their Sweeten contractor to convert the second bedroom into a small office.
 They designed it to keep with the Scandinavian-chic aesthetic featured in the other rooms in their home.

 There’s a saying: “There’s nothing that can’t be done.”
-That is just what these Sweeten renovators believed when trying to incorporate a home office into their small living spaces.
+That is just what these Sweeten renovators believed when trying to incorporate a home office into their living spaces.
 With out-of-the-box thinking, they envisioned spaces that would make working from home more comfortable.
 We love seeing how they squeezed their desks into creative places!

 This beautiful corner apartment in Hudson Heights, Manhattan was a perfect spot for Marisa and Cody’s growing family.
 They turned to Sweeten to help renovate the space, with the goal of joining the kitchen and living area.
 They wanted the apartment to “feel open and modern, but warm and homey at the same time.”
 They were able to fit into the design a desk nook in the corner of one room, utilizing the ceiling height by installing storage cabinets above the desktop.